Child Arrangements Order

 Miss C had been a victim of severe domestic abuse and her ex-partner was subject to a five-year Restraining Order made by the Magistrates Court in previous criminal proceedings.

 Miss C wanted to change her daughter’s surname as the child, who was 7 years old, had horrific memories of her father.
 As the Father was named on the Birth Certificate and had Parental Responsibility, Miss C needed his consent to change the surname of their daughter.
 He refused.
-Lucy Terrell made an application to the Court on Miss C’s behalf for the change of name.
-Lucy successfully represented Miss C and the Judge felt that there were sufficient grounds and it would be in the best interests of the child to change her surname.
+Stone King made an application to the Court on Miss C’s behalf for the change of name.
+We successfully represented Miss C and the Judge felt that there were sufficient grounds and it would be in the best interests of the child to change her surname.